gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

         namespace: garden
     ```

+### Updating the garden cluster CA

+The kubeconfig created by the gardenlet in step 4 will not be recreated, as long as it exists, even if a new bootstrap kubeconfig is provided.
+To enable rotation of the garden cluster CA certificate, new certificates can be given in the `gardenClientConnection.gardenClusterCACert` field.
+If the certificate given there differs from the one currently in the gardenlet kubeconfig secret, it will be updated.
+To remove the CA completely - when switching to a publicly trusted endpoint - this field can be set to either `none` or `null`.

 ## Automatically register shoot cluster as a seed cluster

 A seed cluster can either be registered by manually creating